Uterine Rupture and Birth Injury

 Preventing uterine rupture

-A vaginal birth after C-section (VBAC) should be attempted only by skilled and prepared professionals and with the mother’s informed consent.
+A vaginal birth after C-section (VBAC) should be attempted only by skilled and prepared professionals who are immediately available for emergency delivery and only with the mother’s informed consent.

-It is critical for the medical team to closely monitor a mother and baby during labor and delivery – and throughout pregnancy – so that dangerous conditions such as uterine rupture can be promptly treated.
+It is critical for the medical team to closely monitor a mother and baby during labor and delivery – and throughout pregnancy – so that dangerous conditions such as a ruptured uterus can be promptly treated.

 • Vaginal bleeding or hemorrhaging